Transfer of a retiring allowance

 - $2,000 for each year or part of a year before 1996 that the employee or former employee worked for you (or a person related to you); plus

 - $1,500 for each year or part of a year before 1989 of that employment in which none of your contributions to the RPP or deferred profit sharing plan (DPSP) were vested in the employee’s name when you paid the retiring allowance.
 To determine the equivalent number of years of vesting, refer to the terms of the particular plan.
 The number can be a fraction.

 Your employee may also ask you to transfer some or all of the non-eligible portion of the retiring allowance to his or her RRSP, or to a spousal or common-law partner’s RRSP.
-The non-eligible portion of a retiring allowance is the amount that exceeds the amount eligible for direct transfer.
 The part that you transfer cannot be more than the employee’s available RRSP deduction limit for the year.

 The amounts reported as retiring allowances should not be reported in box 14.
 For more information, see Code 66 – Eligible retiring allowances.

-To demonstrate how to calculate the amount of retiring allowance eligible for transfer and to give you an example as to how to calculate an amount of remuneration subject to income tax deductions, see Examples - Retiring allowance calculations.
+To help you calculate the amount of retiring allowance eligible for transfer and to give you an example as to how to calculate an amount of remuneration subject to income tax deductions, see Examples – Retiring allowance calculations.